 Read More About Alaska Travel

 I went to Fairbanks Alaska in the heart of winter and lived to tell the tale.
-Ok, so maybe it’s not quite that dramatic, but the fact is most people are scared of Alaska in the winter; especially the interior where the temperatures dip below 0 most nights and you have to plug in your […]
+You can beat the scary Alaska cold by simply being prepared with this winter packing list.
+It’s not quite as dramatic as I made it out to be, but the fact is most people are scared of Alaska in […]

 Alaska Sled Dogs and the Ultimate Denali Dogsled Expedition

-20 Things to do in Anchorage in Winter or Summer
+24 Things to Do in Anchorage in Winter or Summer

 Traveling to Alaska During COVID19: Why You should consider a Trip to Alaska this summer